 There is no set amount that a victim will receive in a catastrophic injury claim, as the amount can differ significantly depending on the case.
 Because each case is different with different circumstances and different participants, there is no guarantee as to the outcome.

-However, the experienced San Diego catastrophic injury lawyers at ACTS Law have collectively recovered more than $500 million for personal injury victims.
+However, the experienced San Diego catastrophic injury lawyers at ACTS LAW have collectively recovered more than $500 million for personal injury victims.
 The following represent examples of past cases that were successfully handled by our firm:

 Secondary conditions may also develop because of the primary catastrophic injury.
 These conditions may include the following: